- Set yourself apart as an innovative and resourceful motorsport engineer - ready to work with top teams or high-profile manufacturers

 Included in your fees

-- PPE kits (safety boots, safety googles and ear plugs), one t-shirt
+- Use of PPE kits in workshops as and when required, such as safety boots, safety googles and ear plugs

 - Small allowance for final year project